-The following information will help you make that decision.
-Below you will learn about the different types of UIM coverage, including limitations and where to go if you have specific legal questions.
+Continue reading to learn about the different types of UIM coverage, including limitations and where to go if you have specific legal questions.

 Let's Talk Basic Uninsured Motorist Coverage

-First of all, UIM insurance is not uninsured motorist coverage, but rather a part of it.
-Uninsured coverage kicks in when you have an accident with a driver who lacks any insurance, while underinsured motorist coverage is meant for situations where the at-fault driver has insurance, but not enough to cover your damages.
+First of all, UIM insurance is not uninsured motorist coverage but rather a part of it.
+Uninsured coverage kicks in when you have an accident with a driver who lacks any insurance, while underinsured motorist coverage is meant for situations where the at-fault driver has insurance but not enough insurance to cover your damages.

-- Underinsured Motorist insurance (UIM)
+- Underinsured Motorist insurance

-- Uninsured Motorist insurance (UMI)
+- Uninsured Motorist insurance

 - Uninsured Motorist Property Damage insurance (UMPD)